The Konotop Witch (film): Production

 Filming began on November 23, 2023.
-The filmmakers drew inspiration from ancient Ukrainian legends and beliefs, as well as a real incident early in the 2022 Russian invasion when a Konotop woman cursed the occupiers, proclaiming that “every second woman in Konotop is a witch”.
+The filmmakers drew inspiration from ancient Ukrainian legends and beliefs, as well as a real incident early in the 2022 Russian invasion when a Konotop woman cursed the occupiers, proclaiming that "every second woman in Konotop is a witch".
 The teaser for the film was released on June 22, 2023.

 Reception

 Over 14 weeks in Ukrainian theaters, the film sold 358,627 tickets, grossing ₴57,443,591.
 This achievement placed the film in the top three horror films in the history of Ukrainian cinema.

+Box office

+Over the course of 14 weeks in Ukrainian cinemas, 358,627 tickets were sold for the film, and box office takings reached 57,443,591 UAH.
+Thanks to this achievement, the film has made it into the top three horror films in the history of Ukrainian cinema.

 In 2024, The Konotop Witch ranked ninth in the top 10 films at the Ukrainian box office.

 Merchandise

 In late 2024, a card-based board game inspired by the film, titled The Konotop Witch, was released by the publisher Rozum.
 The game was designed by Ostap Hevko.